-- Install and update software, detecting phishing emails
+- Install and update software to detect phishing emails

 - Train employees to spot phishing emails (suspicious email addresses, poor grammar, spelling, typos, etc.)

-Another threat to data security in the hospitality industry is an evil twin AP, a fraudulent copy of a legitimate Wi-Fi AP.
+Another threat to cyber security in the hospitality industry is an evil twin AP, a fraudulent copy of a legitimate Wi-Fi AP.
 Hackers get close to the hotel and try to obtain AP information (MAC Address, SSID name, and Channel number).
 With this information, they can create a similar-looking AP.
-The “evil twin” is hard to tell apart from the original part of the network.
 The hotel’s employees and guests inadvertently connect to the wrong AP.

 As a result, criminals can hack into guests’ laptops or smartphones.
-They can hijack personal data, passwords and infect the devices with malware.
-Besides, if a hotel’s database with information about guests isn’t adequately secured, they can be retrieved by hackers too.
+They can hijack personal data and passwords and infect the devices with malware.
+Besides, if a hotel’s database with information about guests isn’t adequately secured, hackers can also retrieve it.

 You can protect guests and employees from Wi-Fi network attacks by: